-11 Running VM from Backup
+10 Running VM from Backup

-Click Run VM from Backup in the Home tab of the main menu to mount certain backed up virtual machine without restoring it.
+Click Run VM from Backup in the Actions tab of the main menu to mount certain backed up virtual machine without restoring it.
 The Run VM from Backup wizard opens in the main workspace area and asks you to provide the required information and configure the necessary settings for the Run VM from Backup task.
 The wizard consists of the three steps:

-- What VM to run.
+- Select VM(s) to run from backup.

-- Where to run the VM.
+- Where the VM(s) will be run.

 - Additional settings.